cursorless-dev/cursorless/docs/contributing/architecture/tests.md

   -> TestHarnessRun() -> run() -> runAllTests() -> Mocha + packages/cursorless-neovim-e2e/src/suite/recorded.neovim.test.ts
 ```

 4. **Lua unit tests for neovim**: tests lua functions.
 They need to be executed in neovim.
-There is no such tests for VSCode because we assume the functions provided by [VSCode APIs](https://code.visualstudio.com/api/references/vscode-api) have already been tested by Microsoft and work properly.
+There is no such test for VSCode because we assume the functions provided by [VSCode APIs](https://code.visualstudio.com/api/references/vscode-api) have already been tested by Microsoft and work properly

+5. **Cursorless tests for Talon**: XXX

 ## 1. Cursorless tests for VSCode